pauldalewilliams/iptables-formula/README.rst

 .. contents::
     :local:

-``template``
+``iptables``
 ------------

-Installs the template package, and starts the associated template service.
+Installs the iptables package, starts the associated iptables service, and configures the rules.